julianpeeters/avrohugger/README.md

 1) If your framework is one that relies on reflection to get the Schema, it will fail since Scala fields are private.
 Therefore preempt it by passing in a Schema to DatumReaders and DatumWriters (as in the Avro example above).

-2) Generated case class fields must be mutable (`var`) in order to be compatible with the SpecificRecord API.
+2) For the `SpecificRecord` format, generated case class fields must be mutable (`var`) in order to be compatible with the SpecificRecord API.

-3) When the input is a case class definition string, import statements are not supported, please use fully qualified type names if using records from multiple namespaces.
+3) When the input is a case class definition string, import statements are not supported, please use fully qualified type names if using records/classes from multiple namespaces.

+4) By default, a schemas namespace is used as a package name.
+In the case of the Scavro output format, the default is the namespace with `model` appended.

+5) While Scavro format uses custom namespaces in a way that leaves it unaffected, most formats fail on on schemas with records within unions (see [avro forum](see http://apache-avro.679487.n3.nabble.com/Deserialize-with-different-schema-td4032782.html)).

 ## Future